cherish-github123/cherish-github/README.md

 # cherish-web
-This is a repository for storing web automation related code.
+This is a note about documenting automated tests.